FelixLai0926/go-pratice-points/README.md

 1. **Build the application**
     ```bash
-    go build -o points-system .
+    go build -o points-system.exe
     ```
 2. **Run the application**
     ```bash
-    ./points-system
+    ./points-system.exe
     ```

 ## Docker Deployment
 The project can be containerized using Docker Compose.

-Below is an example docker-compose.yml file:
+You can also specify the environment by setting an environment variable (e.g., APP_ENV) in the Compose file.

 1. **Build the application**
     ```bash